Fircrest, Washington: History

 Fircrest was officially incorporated on September 19, 1925.
 Like its neighbor University Place, it is a middle-class suburb of Tacoma.
 The community was developed by Edward Bowes, who later gained fame as the host of the Major Bowes Amateur Hour radio talent show.
 The town attempted to associate itself with academia by naming a number of its streets after universities (e.g. Princeton, Dartmouth, Yale, Vassar, Stanford) and was originally known as Regents Park in a reference to the regents of a university.
+Some other streets (e.g. Bowes Drive, Spring Street, and Ramsdell Street) were named after those involved in the initial development.

+The Bowes development, through the Narrows Land Company, offered lots with a full street, sidewalk, and sewer network beginning in 1907.
+The least expensive of these lots were sold for $600.
+After development slowed, Bowes left the company in 1911 and prices decreased substantially.
+New homes were constructed during and after World War I; they were followed by a campaign to incorporate Fircrest as a city to maintain infrastructure left by the development companies.
+The city later took ownership of the utility network.
+Fircrest continued to grow after incorporation, annexing surrounding land and attracting more families to live within its borders.
+The city took control of its parks in 1959, opened its swimming pool in 1962, and created a number of parks around the city for the benefit of residents.

 Fircrest was the last "dry" municipality in Washington state, prohibiting the sale of alcohol by the glass.
 Voters chose to allow the sale of alcohol in Fircrest in the November 2015 election.

+In April 2019, citizens of Fircrest overwhelmingly passed a ballot measure that would fund a new pool and community center.
+The new pool opened in May 2021 and the new community center opened in April of 2022.

 Geography

 Fircrest borders Tacoma to the north and east and University Place to the west and south; the city of Tacoma has an enclave within Fircrest.
+This enclave includes a wetland that is the source of Leach Creek.

+Formerly, an artificial lake known as Spring Lake was present in the city prior to it being filled in to create Fircrest Park.

 According to the United States Census Bureau, the city has a total area of 1.58 sqmi, all of it land.

 Government

-Since 1990, Fircrest has used a council–manager government, with a city council composed of seven councilmembers.
+Since 1988, Fircrest has used a council–manager government, with a city council composed of seven councilmembers.
 The city mayor is chosen biennially by councilmembers and presides over council meetings.
-Shannon Reynolds was appointed mayor in 2024.
+Nikki Bufford was appointed mayor in 2026.
 Additionally, the city council appoints a city manager to carry out day-to-day operations of the city and policies of the council.
 Dawn Masko has been the City Manager of Fircrest since June 2023.